This page cannot be viewed in frames

 This post is also available in: Polish (polski)

-Amor (“love”), also known as Cupid, Kupido ( Cupido – “thirst”) was a Roman god and the embodiment of love.
+Amor (“love”), also known as Cupid (Cupido – “thirst”) was a Roman god and the embodiment of love.

-Originally, Cupid was a god who embodied lust and did not have any temples or religious cult practices.
+Originally, Cupid was a god who embodied lust and had no temples or religious cult practices.
 He was usually shown in the company of other gods, like the goddess Venus.
-Cupid was shown on sculptures at home, but it is not sure if it was a form of worship or just an element of decoration.
+Cupid was shown on sculptures at home, but it is not sure if it was a form of worship or an element of decoration.

-Amor has appeared more often in Roman art since the time of Octavian Augustus, the first Roman Emperor.
+Amor has appeared more often in Roman art since Octavian Augustus, the first Roman Emperor.
 After the battle of Actium in 31 BCE, when Cleopatra and Marc Antony were defeated, the symbol became Cupid who handed over the weapon of the god Mars to his mother – Venus.

 Sources